servo/servo/README.md

  - Install [chocolatey](https://chocolatey.org/)
  - Install [Python 3.11](https://www.python.org/downloads/windows/)
  - Run `mach bootstrap`
-    - *This will install CMake, Git, Ninja, via choco in an
     + *This will install CMake, Git, and Ninja via choco in an Administrator console.
 Allow the scripts to run and once the operation finishes, close the new console.*